 If you remember one simple rule, remember this: the verb “say” becomes “says” in the present tense.
 With that in mind, you will never struggle with says or sais again.

-Robert Tressell is the pen name of Robert Noonan, a British–Irish novelist and political writer.
-He is best known for the novel The Ragged-Trousered Philanthropists, which presents a strong depiction of working-class life and social inequality.
-His work remains influential in English literature and social thought.
+I am Robert Tressell, the pen name of Robert Noonan, a British–Irish novelist and political writer.
+I am best known for my novel The Ragged-Trousered Philanthropists, which presents a strong depiction of working-class life and social inequality.
+My work remains influential in English literature and social thought.